Peacesimon/LITA-CAPSTONE-PROJECT/README.md

 ORDER BY Region DESC
 ```

---------query to identify products with no sales in the last quarter------
+### products with no sales in the last quarter------
 ```SQL
 SELECT DISTINCT Product
 FROM [dbo].[SalesData$]